Zoran Luledzija

 Imperative vs Declarative usage of React Intl

-Depending on your needs, you can format a message in the imperative and the declarative way.
+Depending on your needs, you can format a message in either the imperative or the declarative way.
 In most cases, they should have the same capabilities.
-Some hints are given below.
+Here are some guidelines:

 Use the imperative approach for:

-• better performance (e.g. rendering large tables of data)
+• Achieving better performance (e.g., rendering large tables of data).

 Use the declarative approach for:

-• advanced features (e.g. formatted relative time that’s updating over time, etc.)
+• Utilizing advanced features (e.g., formatted relative time that’s updating over time, etc.).

 Imperative usage example: